jyotirsai/lyricalGPT/README.md

 outlined in the paper "Attention Is All You Need" by Vaswani et. al.

 The model was built from scratch in PyTorch including an implementation of Multi-Headed Self-Attention.
-It was also trained for 20 epochs on a T4 GPU via Google Colab.
+It was built for educational purposes and trained for 20 epochs on a T4 GPU via Google Colab.
+I would like to train for more epochs as well as add a learning rate scheduler in the future.

 ## Model